 - Feeling anxious, down, or depressed

-Be aware, however, that the withdrawal symptoms aren’t always related to sugar.
+Be aware, however, that the withdrawal symptoms aren’t always related to sugar directly.

 What Else Causes Sugar Withdrawal Symptoms?

-If you reduce your carb and sugar intake, you may experience a constellation of symptoms known as keto flu.
+If you limit your carb intake dramatically, you may experience a constellation of symptoms known as keto flu.
 Beyond sugar withdrawal, here are four other potential causes of these symptoms:

 #1: The brain switching fuel

-This transition period—normally between 1-3 days—often entails headaches and brain fog, but these keto flu symptoms should be short-lived.
+However this switch doesn’t flip instantaneously.
+There’s a transition period—normally between 1-3 days—which often entails headaches and brain fog.
+Barring other potential causes, keto flu symptoms should be short-lived.
 To ease this transition, consider taking MCT oil (a highly ketogenic fat) to boost ketone levels while your brain keto-adapts.

 Assuming you don’t have chronic gut issues, try upping your fiber intake to keep things regular.
 This will also keep your gut bacteria happy since fiber is their favorite food.